by Chris Wayan, 2004

 THE TALE OF CHOOMBRA STEPPE

 After years of planning and debate, a band of mamooks draped in camaroo-bought white robes (suitable for wetting, and cooling by evaporation) set out in orbital winter for the Chinchak Range, 2500 km north (1600 mi).
 Trekking in the cool of the night through Zodanga Wood, napping neck-deep in creeks and ponds during the day, swimming the Ting Kom Strait, they headed northeast past Lake Fentho to the shallow stony Yenkit River.
-This snowmelt stream's a little sister to the Ngippo--but less reliable.
+This snowmelt stream's a mere trickle compared to the Ngippo--a much shorter route, but less reliable.
 In winter, the water was low, but there was enough to keep their robes wet.
 For three days (nearly a Terran week) they staggered up this searing, stony valley (up to 25°C!
 76°F!) past winding black snakes of lava and red valleys of dust.

 At last they climbed into hills where the heat became bearable, and they could wait out the day in the shade of spindly trees.
 And the rumors were true!
 Ahead on the horizon was... well, there was no horizon.
 Just endless slopes rising into the haze--cool forests, alpine meadows, and icy peaks rising into the stratosphere.
 The Chinchaks!